 Cover 0 is a great way to pressure the offense; however, it is a high risk, high reward coverage.
 If one of the defensive players loses in man-to-man coverage, it will often result in a big play or a touchdown.

-Set up in short-yardage situations, cover 0 can be very effective against an offense unprepared for.
+Set up in short-yardage situations, and cover 0 can be very effective against an offense unprepared for it.

 Cover 1 is similar to cover 0.
 Instead of blitzing six players, the defense will run a dog (5 man pressure), play man coverage, and have one extra defender to play the middle of the field (MOF).